What Services are Covered by Family PACT?

 Family PACT does not cover:

-- Emergency room visits, inpatient services or services for pregnant women.
+- Emergency room visits, inpatient services or services for pregnant people.
 Coverage for these services may be available through Medi-Cal.

 - You may be able to receive breast health services through Every Woman Counts.